nexodus-io/nexodus/docs/user-guide/relay-nodes.md

 Given that both the relays can be on-boarded manually and relay the traffic, the reason we support wireguard-based relay is that it performs relatively better compared to HTTPS/TLS relay.

-A relay node needs to be reachable from all the devices to ensure that devices can successfully connect (wireguard/udp, https/tcp) to the relay (and also on a predictable Wireguard port such as the default UDP port of 51820 for wireguard based relay).
+A relay node needs to be reachable from all the devices to ensure that devices can successfully connect (wireguard/udp, https/tcp) to the relay (and also on a predictable Wireguard port such as the default UDP port of 51820 for wireguard-based relay).
 They would most commonly be run on a public IP address, though it could be anywhere reachable by all devices in the VPC.
 There is only a need for one relay node in a VPC.

-Given that Nexodus provides multiple options on how user can relay the traffic and they can switch between them, Nexodus uses a simple approach to select the relay node:
+Given that Nexodus provides multiple options on how users can relay the traffic and they can switch between them, Nexodus uses a simple approach to select the relay node:

 1. If there is no on-boarded relay present in the VPC, Nexodus will use the public DERP relay.
-2. If user on-boards a relay node (wireguard or DERP), It will switch to use the on-boarded relay.
+2. If the user on-boards a relay node (wireguard or DERP), It will switch to use the on-boarded relay.
-3. If user removes the on-boarded relay node, It fallback to the public DERP relay node.
+3. If the user removes the on-boarded relay node, it falls back to the public DERP relay node.

+!!! note

-NOTE: Currently Nexodus does not support multiple relay nodes in a VPC.
+    Currently, Nexodus does not support multiple relay nodes in a VPC.

 ![no-alt-text](../images/relay-nodes-diagram-1.png)

-Please follow the instructions below on how to setup specific relay.
+Please follow the instructions below on how to set up a specific relay.

-## Setup Nexodus Wireguard Relay
+## Set Up Nexodus Wireguard Relay

 Unlike normal peering, the Nexodus relay node needs to be reachable from all the nodes that want to peer with the relay node.
 The default port in the following command is `51820` but a custom port can be specified using the `--listen-port` flag.
 Follow the instructions in [Deploying the Nexodus Agent](agent.md) instructions to set up the `nexd` binary.